awsdocs/aws-kms-developer-guide/doc_source/services-parameter-store.md

 ## Protecting Standard Secure String Parameters<a name="parameter-store-encrypt"></a>

 Parameter Store does not perform any cryptographic operations\.
 Instead, it relies on AWS KMS to encrypt and decrypt secure string parameter values\.
-When you create or change a standard secure string parameter value, Parameter Store calls the AWS KMS [Encrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Encrypt.html) API operation\.
+When you create or change a standard secure string parameter value, Parameter Store calls the AWS KMS [Encrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Encrypt.html) operation\.
 This operation uses an AWS KMS CMK directly to encrypt the parameter value instead of using the CMK to generate a [data key](concepts.md#data-keys)\.

 You can select the CMK that Parameter Store uses to encrypt the parameter value\.
 If you do not specify a CMK, Parameter Store uses the AWS managed CMK that Systems Manager automatically creates in your account\.
 This CMK has the `aws/ssm` alias\.